flaviassantos/dashboard/README.md

 # Welcome to Dashboard!

-A end to end project from data collection to putting a model into production.
+A end to end project from data collection to putting a machine learning model into production.

 ## How to install